 I, Matthew Henson, Polar Explorer by Carole Boston Weatherford, illustrated by Eric Velasquez

 Matthew Henson, image from Wikipedia

 Matthew Henson led a remarkable life, marked by his will to accomplish incredible feats in order to succeed.
 And it wasn’t easy at the turn of the century for a young black boy to get opportunities to explore the world.
-A navel officer, Admiral Peary, offered him a position as a manservant for a expedition, and Henson accepted.
+A naval officer, Admiral Peary, offered him a position as a manservant for an expedition, and Henson accepted.
 His contribution went far beyond that of manservant including learning Inuit, handling a dog team, and carrying Peary back alive in the North Pole.
 Peary’s achievement in reaching the Pole faced controversy and Henson’s role was downplayed by Peary.
 It was not until 2000 that Matthew Henson’s full contributions were recognized with the National Geographic Society’s Hubbard Medal.
-Credit stealing from African Americans, though, was a common theft (see Tiny Stitches for another similar story). [picture book, ages 5 and up]
+Credit-stealing from African Americans, though, was a common theft (see Tiny Stitches for another similar story). [picture book, ages 5 and up]